|I am thinking about going on The HCG Diet|

 As a result, I was left with no choice but to return to the Atkins Diet.
 I needed to get my glucose levels back under control.
-Once that happens, I can begin to slowly add the carbs back in.
+Once things become more stable, I can begin to slowly add the carbs back in.

-Lately, I've realized that sugar seems to be harder on my glucose levels than starches are.
+Lately, I've realized that sugar affects my blood glucose levels more than starches do.
 I have been getting sugar from places I didn't realize like:

 - Lawry's garlic salt